sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Postscript: Four months later Steinitz lost his World Championship match with Lasker.
 He never regained his form, though he continued to play solid chess.
 He died seven years later in an asylum after a mental breakdown.
 Stories say that he was convinced that he was playing a game of chess against God over an invisible telephone wire.

-Coda: Congratuations.
-Your mission was a success.
-The timeline remains intact, and you appear to have gone undetected.
-We have verified that electronic communication can be sent over an extended interval and shared in both directions.
-Please expect immediate extraction upon completion of the game.

 ---------------------------

 View [the game and computer evaluations](https://en.lichess.org/0pTDmvRW).